interval1066/bpe_framework/README.md

 Build: cmake -DCMAKE_POLICY_VERSION_MINIMUM=3.5 -DEIGEN_LOC=<eigen3 folder> ..

 #### The test_bpe application is a comprehensive test program that validates the functionality of the BPE tokenizer implementation in the LM Framework.
 Here's how it works:
-1. Initialization
+1. Initialization:
     Creates an instance of BPETokenizer
     Defines a training corpus with sample English text

-2. Training Process
+2. Training Process:
     Calls tokenizer.train(corpus, 500) to train the tokenizer The training process:
         Initializes with byte-level vocabulary (0-255)